VladSaioc/sediment/README.md

 - Go to https://bnfc.digitalgrammars.com/download/, get the appropriate BNFC for your OS and install it.
 BNFC is a language front-end generator, creating several Haskell modules and auxiliary files.
 These include a module for auto-generated Abstract Syntax, a `.x` file for Lexer generation, and `.y` for Parser generation.

-- With the terminal location at the root of the project, run `./init.sh`.
+- Run `./init.sh`, located in the root of the project.
   - The following packages will be installed globally:
     - `alex`, to execute the `.x`.
     - `happy`, to execute the `.y`.